 The Facts On Canker Sores And Pregnancy

-The Mayo Clinic defines canker sores, also known as mouth sores or ulcers, as small blisters that appear on the soft tissue in your mouth or gums.
+You’ve probably had them before: pesky irritable sores that appear on your mouth and tongue.
+Canker sores, also known as mouth sores or ulcers, are small blisters that appear on the soft tissue in your mouth or gums.
 Though they're not contagious and typically go away on their own, they can be painful and disruptive to eating and talking.

-It's imperative you let your doctor know about all the symptoms you experience during pregnancy.
+It's imperative to inform your medical professional know about all the symptoms you experience during pregnancy.
 Here are some things to look out for that may be more than a canker sore:

 - Generally, a canker sore lasts no longer than a few weeks.
-If the sore persists, let your doctor know and book an appointment.
+If the sore persists, let your medical professional know and book an appointment.

 - Canker sores are usually painful.
-A mouth ulcer that's cancerous may not be painful at first, but can be tender and won't heal after several weeks, notes the National Health Service.
+A cancerous mouth ulcer may not be painful at first, but can be tender and won't heal after several weeks, notes the NHS.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.